Yoshiaki Hoshi

-Yoshiaki Hoshi (星 吉昭, Hoshi Yoshiaki), born in Wakayanagi, Miyagi, Japan, was a Japanese musician best known for his band Himekami.
+Yoshiaki Hoshi (星 吉昭, Hoshi Yoshiaki), born in Wakayanagi, Miyagi, Japan, was a Japanese musician, composer, arranger and synthesizer player, best known for his band Himekami.

+Music career

 Hoshi won the 1971 Victor Electronic Music Contest, and founded Himekami Sensation in 1980.
 His debut album was Oku no Hosomichi, released in 1981.

-In 1984, the group name was changed to Himekami.
+In 1984, the band’s name was changed to Himekami.
 Hoshi was known for being very friendly with his fans, and thanking them for purchasing his works.

-The music was basically electronic, new-age with sounds of nature and elements of traditional Japanese music.
+Hoshi’s music was basically electronic, new-age with sounds of nature and elements of traditional Japanese music.

+Death

 Hoshi died of a heart attack on October 1, 2004, at 1:21am.
 His funeral service was held on October 24, 2004, at a Shinto shrine in Hiraizumi, Iwate Prefecture.